fengyuanchen/cropper/README.md

   - Rotated image: requires CSS3 [Transforms3d](http://caniuse.com/transforms3d) support (IE 10+).
   - Cross-origin image: requires HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) support (IE 11+).

-- Known issues
- - Canvas: `canvas.drawImage` in some Mac OS / iOS browsers will rotate an image with EXIF Orientation automatically, so the output image get by `canvas.toDataURL` will be incorrect.
-To fix this, you may upload the data and crop the image in the server-side, see the example: [Crop Avatar](examples/crop-avatar).

 Get a canvas drawn the cropped image.

-After then, you can display the canvas as an image directly, or use [canvas.toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to get a Data URL, or use [canvas.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) to get a blob and upload it to server with [FormData](https://developer.mozilla.org/en/XMLHttpRequest/FormData) if the browser supports these APIs.
+> After then, you can display the canvas as an image directly, or use [canvas.toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to get a Data URL, or use [canvas.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) to get a blob and upload it to server with [FormData](https://developer.mozilla.org/en/XMLHttpRequest/FormData) if the browser supports these APIs.

 ```js
 $().cropper('getCroppedCanvas')